 Endshields are subject to expansion or contraction caused by large temperature variations.
 The position of the top pin and lower latch can be adjusted to compensate for dimensional changes.

 Checking the endshield:

-1. Check gap (X) between front end of shields and header frame and compare to the values in Table 5.3, page 64.
+1. Check gap (X) between front end of the shields and the header frame and compare to the values in Table 5.3, page 67.